 Step 3: On-page Optimisation

-Optimise your title tags: Create unique titles and keep it to a maximum of 70 characters.
+Optimise your title tags: Create unique titles and keep them to a maximum of 70 characters.
 Use the most important keywords at the beginning of the title.
 See an example of how the below sites incorporate local search terms in their titles.

 Optimise your meta descriptions: Have a nice custom meta description for every page and keep the length to a maximum of 160 characters.
 Target keywords related to the page and use them naturally.
 Create unique and informative meta descriptions.